kevinlin/ai-sdlc-playbook/docs/ide-rules/common/README.md

+---
+description: This directory contains general IDE rules that can be applied to various projects regardless of programming language or framework.
+These rules are compatible with multiple AI-powered IDEs including Cursor, Kiro, and other similar development environments.
+---

 # Common IDE Rules

 This directory contains general IDE rules that can be applied to various projects regardless of programming language or framework.
 These rules are compatible with multiple AI-powered IDEs including Cursor, Kiro, and other similar development environments.